ktwu01/Topography/README.md

 - QGIS: contains some infos on QGIS processing (QGIS files are stored locally)

 - old: contains old scripts (not used for paper)

-Links to the data sources can be found in the paper.